abhinavachanta/AlternateBitProtocolSimulator/README.md

 	> git submodule update

 ---
-## Instructions to Run/compile the Project
+## Instructions to run the project
 ---

 1. Inside the doc folder you can find alternatebitprotocol.pdf which contains the explanation of this simulator